MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/convert-tenant-from-shared-schema-to-separate-schema.md

 author: jswymer
 ---
 # Converting a Tenant From Shared Schema to Separate Schema
-This article explains how you can convert a tenant that uses the shared schema data model to use the separate schema data model.
+This article explains how to convert a tenant from the shared schema data model to the separate schema data model.
+For an overview of shared schema and separate schema, see [Converting a Database to Shared Schema - Overview](convert-database-to-shared-schema.md#SchemaOverview).

 1. Using the [!INCLUDE[nav_dev_long_md](includes/nav_dev_long_md.md)], create an empty [!INCLUDE[navnow_md](includes/navnow_md.md)] database.